Shell-BG deal may shake up rival Australian LNG plans

 By Sonali Paul

-MELBOURNE, April 8 Tightening gas supplies in eastern Australia and a battle for gas to supply three liquefied natural gas plants will figure largely in watchdogs' review of Royal Dutch Shell's $70 billion takeover of BG Group .
+MELBOURNE Tightening gas supplies in eastern Australia and a battle for gas to supply three liquefied natural gas plants will figure largely in watchdogs' review of Royal Dutch Shell's (RDSa.L) $70 billion takeover of BG Group BG.L.

 The deal may help break a deadlock over coal seam gas owned by Shell's Arrow Energy in Australia, which has been stuck in the ground after it scrapped plans to build an LNG plant in Queensland and entered talks to supply other LNG plants there.